 - Quickly communicate with the security team if something goes wrong.

-You should also ensure all workers know about and have access to security policies.
+You should also ensure that all workers are aware of and have access to security policies.

 Keep Software Up to Date